 OTA Social Media Comments Policy

-The OTA’s social media is defined as any web application, site or account operated by the Ohio Township Association (as of 4/2020, the OTA has authorized accounts on two social media channels: Facebook and Twitter).
+The OTA’s social media is defined as any web application, site, or account operated by the Ohio Township Association (as of 12/2023, the OTA has authorized accounts for three social media channels: Facebook, Youtube, and LinkedIn).

 The OTA’s purpose is to protect and promote township government in Ohio.
 The OTA’s previously mentioned social media accounts serve to further that goal and the goals spelled out in the OTA’s Constitution.
 These efforts include but are not limited to sharing township news, publicizing information from state and federal agencies, requesting support for the OTA’s legislative efforts, and requesting civilized input from the OTA’s stakeholders (members of the OTA).